alrevuelta/cONNXr/README.md

 - [ ] Compile and deploy a model (i.e. MNIST) into a real embedded device
 - [ ] Set up a nice CI with Azure or GitHub Actions
 - [ ] Run profiling on the operators
+- [ ] Migrate to nanopb to reduce the size of the pb files
 - [ ] Run memory check and leak detection (Valgrind?)
 - [ ] Add more tests than the onnx backend, which is not sufficient
 - [ ] Create a nice Makefile, compile library as a static library to be linked